Twlightzone/Hola/README.md

-# My New GAME Build from strach (I meant that i created it from dquar one)
+# My New GAME Build from strach (I meant that i created it from square one)